fosterseth/fosterseth.github.io/_posts/2016-05-21-ffmpeg-sdl2-codelite-tutorial.md

     ![linker_tab]({{ site.url }}/assets/linker_tab.PNG)

 16. Time to test the whole thing.
-In your project **/src/main.c**, replace text with the following,
+In your project **/src/main.c**, replace the text with the following,

 ```c
 #include <stdio.h>